 In Romanian prisons, a programme for victims of domestic abuse is being implemented.
 It is a psychosocial care programme on preventing domestic abuse in conjugal and family relationships.
 The programme aims at reducing vulnerability to domestic abuse, informing women of their rights, providing alternatives and identifying solutions to come out of the domestic abuse cycle.
-The programme offers psychotherapy and psycho-educational support.

-In order to foster the development of new in-prison programmes dealing with violence against women, within the SPREAD project, minimum quality standards9 on in-prison intervention were defined.
+The programme offers psychotherapy and psycho-educational support.8 with violence against women, within the SPREAD project, minimum quality standards9 on in-prison intervention were defined.
 It is known that the reality of the penitentiary context and the social and legal situation might be different in each country.
 Therefore, in order to have successful interventions, the in-prison programmes must adapt to the specificities of the context where they are implemented.
 However, in order to carry out coherent interventions and ensure quality, a set of minimum standards for the implementation of in-prison interventions was developed.
 The programmes should be based on the following recommendations: